sanity-io/next-sanity/packages/next-sanity/README.md

 }
 ```

-We put the new wrapper around the layout we want to defer updating until the user has clicked "refresh":
+This Client Component is used to wrap the layout that should only be updated after the user has clicked the refresh button:

 ```diff
 // src/app/products/page.tsx